 The curriculum consists of the following:

-- Three core subjects: Mathematics, English and Science
+- Four core subjects: Religious Education, Mathematics, English and Science

 - The foundation subjects: Geography, History, Design and Technology, Music, Physical Education, Art and Design, PSHE/citizenship, Modern Languages – French